DaniArnaout/DaniArnaout.github.io/menu/complex/README.md

 * Drag a UILabel to this new header cell and rename it `Contacts`

+<span class="regular-note">Before you move on, make sure to set the UI elements constraints properly!</span>

 ### Magic (Auto data-binding)

 It's time to bind data between the JSON document and the UI elements.